 Poppable, juicy, sweet and high in nutrients, raspberries are perfect snacks or toppers for cereal, yogurt and oatmeal.
-A 1-cup serving gives you 36 percent of the DV for vitamin C and 8 grams of fiber.
+A 1-cup serving gives you 32.2 mg or 36 percent of the DV for vitamin C and 8 grams of fiber.

-Per cup, blackberries contain just a bit less vitamin C than raspberries, with 34 percent of your DV.
+Per cup, blackberries contain just a bit less vitamin C than raspberries, with 30.2 mg or 34 percent of your DV.
 Top your favorite cereal, yogurt or oatmeal with these antioxidant-rich berries that also provide nearly 8 grams of fiber per serving.

-Cooked kale is a heavy-hitter thanks to its vitamin C — 26 percent of the DV per cooked cup.
+Cooked kale is a heavy-hitter thanks to its vitamin C — 23.1 mg or 26 percent of the DV per cooked cup.
 It also packs vitamin K — 453 percent (!) of the DV — and iron.

-Not into the bitterness of kale?
-Try one of these creative, tasty recipes for when you just don't want a salad.
+Try one of these creative, tasty kale recipes for when you just don't want a salad.

 There's kale and then there's spinach: Both are popular leafy greens (especially the baby versions, which tend to be less bitter) that provide quality nutrition.

-A 1-cup serving of cooked spinach contains 20 percent of the DV for vitamin C. Spinach is also a good source of plant-based iron and potassium.
-And like all leafy greens, spinach is an excellent source of folate, which is especially important in early stages of pregnancy.
+A 1-cup serving of cooked spinach contains 17.6 mg or 20 percent of the DV for vitamin C. Spinach is also a good source of plant-based iron and potassium.
+And like all leafy greens, spinach is an excellent source of folate, which is especially important in the early stages of pregnancy.